philosowaffle/obisidian-work-template/README.md

 # Work Knowledge Base

-This repository serves as a knowledge base for work-related information, including meeting notes, project documentation, and general wiki.
+This repository serves as a knowledge base for work-related information, such as meeting notes, project documentation, and a general wiki.

 ## Getting Started